 Located on the Cumberland River, Clarksville, Tennessee is a town of all trades.
 Clarksville calls itself “Tennessee’s Top Spot” due to its high elevation; however, it’s not just the altitude that makes this city stand out.
 Read Guide >

 Housing in Clarksville is affordable, especially when compared to other parts of Tennessee, as well as other states.
 Living here affords residents the option of choosing between historic homes, newer homes with sprawling yards, luxury apartments and cozy townhomes, all within close proximity to the glamour of Nashville, without the luxury prices.
 Take a gander at some of Clarksville’s most popular neighborhoods and get in where you fit in.

 Okay.
 You got us.
 There actually is NO train to Clarksville.
 In fact, while there is public transportation, many people here rely on their own cars.
 Public transit here is dependent upon bus systems, which serve the area in and around Clarksville, including downtown.
-There is also a bus system for the elderly and those that need paratransit services.
+The main way to cruise through Clarksville is with your own set of wheels.

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Clarksville.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.